manassaloi/manassaloi.github.io/_posts/2021-10-21-not-another-aristos.markdown

 Once they realised that I won't listen to their excuses about why their job sucks, their boss sucks, and how they hate PMing because of X factors, no one bothered to show up after the first session.
 Probably they wanted a therapist while I wanted them to become better at PMing.Hence despite people DM'ing me every week about PM coaching/mentorship, I won't start another Aristos.
 Atleast not anytime soon.
 I will surely do occasional sessions when I am in the mood, but not another course.

 (This is obviously my take, so there will always be the other side story.
-This post is mostly on why I won't do another Aristos as I get a lot of DMs like this.)
+This post is mostly on why I won't do another Aristos.)

 Continuing my own biased take: I think the PM role is one of the most ambiguous generalist role out there.